ZEISS/pylibczirw/README.md

 1. Create a fresh conda environment via `conda create -p <some-path\PyPI\pylibCZIrw> python` and activate it with `conda activate <environment_name>`
    Note: Alternatively, when opening the project the first time, in the prompt to create a venv, select the python location from one of the existing conda venvs.
 2. Navigate to the repository from inside the environment.
-3. Install necessary packages for building from the activated environment via `pip install --upgrade -r requirements.txt`
+3. Install necessary packages for building from the activated environment via `pip install .`
-4. Install necessary packages for code quality analysis and testing from the activated environment via `pip install .[test]` or `pip install .[dev]`
+4. Install necessary packages for code quality analysis and testing from the activated environment via `pip install -r requirements_test.txt`

 You may then [configure all relevant 3rd party tools](https://www.jetbrains.com/help/pycharm/configuring-third-party-tools.html#), e.g. pytest, mypy, flake8 or bandit.
 You may want to check with the corresponding pipeline (template) for which analysis tools are run and their command line.

 This repo follows [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 PR/Build validation is executed on develop and main.
 Self-approval is allowed on develop.
 No policy is applied on release/ to allow for PR changes on release/ before merging to main or back to develop.
 See [Packaging](#packaging) and [Versioning](#versioning) for more information.

-In case of API changes, you are required to update [API.md](API.md).
+For more information, refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

 # Introduction